arista-netdevops-community/atd-avd/DEMO.md

 ## 1. Connect to GUI VM

-In your ATD interface, click on __Programmability IDE__ and use password listed in your interface (password is auto-generated for each instance)
+In your ATD interface, click on __Programmability IDE__ and use the password listed on your Lab Topology (note: password is auto-generated for each instance)

 ![](./docs/imgs/atd-interface.png)

-Once your VScode interface is ready, open a console and enter command below:
+Once your VScode interface is ready, open a New Terminal console and enter command below:

 ```bash
 # Run Script to setup environment